The Last Word (1995 film)

 The Last Word (also titled Cosa Nostra: The Last Word) is a 1995 American crime film written and directed by Tony Spiridakis, and starring Timothy Hutton, Joe Pantoliano, Michelle Burke, Chazz Palminteri, and Tony Goldwyn.
 Avi Lerner served as the film's executive producer.

+Synopsis

+Martin Ryan is a Detroit columnist with mob ties.
+He meets Caprice, a stripper with a dark past.
+When his best friend Doc helps sell a film deal based on his writings to a Hollywood studio, Martin chooses between fame or saving his girlfriend Sara.